nlkitai/nlux/pipeline/npm/nlux/README.md

     // 👇 Instruct ChatGPT how to behave (optional) .withInitialSystemMessage(
-        'Act as a Nobel Prize in Physics winner who is ' + 'helping a PHD student in their research'
+        'Act as a Nobel Prize in Physics winner who is ' + 'helping a PHD student in their research.
+Write short answers.
+Be funny!'
     );
 ```